realm/realm-swift/doc/index.md

 The auto-updating Realm will send out notifications every time the underlying Realm is updated.
 These notifications can be observed by registering a block:

 	// Observe Realm Notifications
-    __weak weakSelf = self;
     [realm addNotification:^(NSString *note, RLMRealm * realm) {
-        [weakSelf updateUI];
+        [myViewController updateUI];
     }];

 ## Background Operations

 Realm can be very efficient when writing large amounts of data by batching together multiple writes within a single transaction.
 Transactions can also be performed in the background using Grand Central Dispatch to avoid blocking the main thread.
-RLMRealm objects are not thread safe and cannot be shared accross threads, so you must get an RLMRealm instance in each thread/dispatch_queue in which you want to read or write.
+RLMRealm objects are not thread safe and cannot be shared across threads, so you must get an RLMRealm instance in each thread/dispatch_queue in which you want to read or write.
 Here's an example of inserting a million objects in a background queue:

 	dispatch_async(queue, ^{
-        // get realm and table instances for this thread RLMRealm *realm = [RLMRealm defaultRealm];
+        // Get realm and table instances for this thread RLMRealm *realm = [RLMRealm defaultRealm];
 	    RLMTable *table = [realm tableWithName:@"DemoTable" objectClass:[RLMDemoObject class]];
 	    for (NSInteger idx1 = 0; idx1 < 1000; idx1++) {